-- You have not been convicted of an aggravated felony.
-Many lawful permanent residents are placed for removal when they are convicted of a deportable offense.
+- You have not been convicted of an aggravated felony –Many lawful permanent residents are placed for removal when they are convicted of a deportable offense.
 Those who are convicted of aggravated felonies cannot seek cancellation of removal relief.
-Examples of aggravated felonies include murder, rape, sexual abuse, drug trafficking, smuggling, or generally any crime with a prison sentence of 1 year or more.

-- You prove that you deserve deportation relief.
-Immigration judges get a substantial amount of discretion in deciding whether to extend cancellation of removal relief.
-Judges will generally consider your criminal record and any hardships that you might endure if you are deported.
+- You prove that you deserve deportation relief – Immigration judges get a substantial amount of discretion in deciding whether to extend cancellation of removal relief.
+Judges will consider any hardships that you might endure if you are deported.
 Providing evidence of family and community ties can help convince a judge that you deserve to stay.

 Cancellation of Removal for Non-Lawful Permanent Residents

 If you do not have lawful permanent resident status but have lived in the United States for a long period of time, you may qualify for a lawful permanent resident card through cancellation of removal.
 However, only 4,000 cancellations of removal visas can be granted each year.